 Fortunately, the following day Chris Gilmour dropped into the 2m04s to remove any doubt.

-The major fallout from the regulatory change will be felt by the Challenge Bathurst competitors who can now no longer use the event as a record-setting platform.
+The major fallout from the regulatory change will be felt by the Challenge Bathurst competitors who can now no longer officially use the event as a record-setting platform.
 Not that it’ll stop them from trying anyway.

-Already, Australian GT Championship organisers had launched a ‘Pirelli AGT SuperSprint’ for this year’s Challenge Bathurst event, where series competitors could ultimately have an un-restricted crack at the Bathurst record, with Pirelli agreeing to supply soft tyres for the purpose.
+Australian GT Championship competitors are in the process of completing the ‘Pirelli AGT SuperSprint’ at this year’s Challenge Bathurst event, where series competitors could ultimately have an un-restricted crack at the Bathurst record, with Pirelli agreeing to supply soft tyres for the purpose.

-Running with traffic and Balance of Performance restrictions in place, GT3 cars contesting the Bathurst 12 Hour currently lap at best in the mid 2m02-second range, van Gisbergen’s stunning efforts in 2016 set on a softer tyre than the one currently used and in near-perfect conditions for the turbocharged McLaren.
+Running with traffic and Balance of Performance restrictions in place, GT3 cars contesting the Bathurst 12 Hour currently lap in the mid 2m02-second range; van Gisbergen’s stunning efforts in 2016 set on a softer tyre than the one currently used and in near-perfect conditions for the turbocharged McLaren.

 So while it’s not impossible that 12-hour cars could get close to the two-minute barrier, it’s not likely any time soon.